Pune: Economy

+Manufacturing

+The formation of MIDC in 1962 resulted in a constant process of industrial land acquisition and the creation of required support infrastructure.
+Since then, there has been a massive influx of several European companies who continue to be keen on setting up manufacturing facilities in the city.
 The city serves as headquarters to many companies.
-The Kirloskar Group came to Pune in 1945 when Kirloskar Brothers Ltd setup Kirloskar Oil Engines, India's largest diesel engine company, at Khadki.
-The group has several group companies in Pune including Kirloskar Pneumatics and the groups flagship company Kirloskar Brothers Limited, one of India's largest manufacturers and exporters of pumps and the largest infrastructure pumping project contractor in Asia.
-Kalyani Group based in Pune owns a subsidiary Bharat Forge which operates world’s largest single location forging facility consisting of fully automated forging press lines and state-of-the-art machining facility in Pune.
-Bajaj Auto is ranked as the world's fourth largest two- and three-wheeler manufacturer is based in Pune.
+Major industrial areas around Pune are Chakan, Chinchwad, Bhosari, Pirangut, Hinjawadi, Talegaon, Talawade, Urse.
+The Independent referred Chakan as India's "Motor City".
+The Kirloskar Group, one of India's largest manufacturers and exporters of pumps and the largest infrastructure pumping project contractor in Asia, is headquartered in Pune.
+Kalyani Group headquartered in Pune owns Bharat Forge which operates world's largest single location forging facility consisting of fully automated forging press lines and state-of-the-art machining facility in Pune.
+Bajaj Auto, headquartered in Pune, is ranked as the world's fourth largest two and three wheeler manufacturer.

 The city is known for its automotive industry.
-A large number of automobile companies such as Bajaj Auto, Tata Motors, Mahindra & Mahindra, Skoda cars, Mercedes Benz, Force Motors, Kinetic Motors, General Motors, Land Rover, Jaguar, Renault, Volkswagen, and Fiat have there manufacturing plants in Pune primarily in Chakan.
-The Independent referred Chakan as India's "Motor City".
+A large number of automobile companies such as Bajaj Auto, Tata Motors, Mahindra & Mahindra, Skoda cars, Mercedes Benz, Force Motors, Kinetic Motors, General Motors, Land Rover, Jaguar, Renault, Volkswagen, and Fiat have there manufacturing plants in Chakan.
 Serum Institute of India, the world's fifth largest vaccine producer by volume, is based in Pune.

+As of August 2023, Tesla, Inc. has leased a space in Pune, marking its initial step towards establishing a presence in India.

+Information technology

 The Rajiv Gandhi Infotech Park in Hinjawadi is a ₹ 60,000 crore (US$8.9 billion) project by the Maharashtra Industrial Development Corporation (MIDC).
-The IT Park encompasses an area of about 2800 acre and is home to over 800 IT companies of all sizes.
+The IT Park encompasses an area of about 2800 acre and is home to over 800 IT companies.
 Besides Hinjawadi, IT companies are also located at Magarpatta, Kharadi and several other parts of the city.
-As of 2017, the IT sector employs more than 300,000 people.
+As of 2017, the IT sector employed more than 300,000 people.
 Pune has also emerged as a new hub for tech startups in India.
 NASSCOM, in association with MIDC, has started a co-working space for city based startups under its 10,000 startups initiative at Kharadi MIDC.
 Pune Food Cluster development project is an initiative funded by the World Bank.
 It is being implemented with the help of Small Industries Development Bank of India, Cluster Craft to facilitate the development of the fruit and vegetable processing industries in and around Pune.

-Pune is an emerging center for VFX services, with Indian and international studios such as Anibrain, Reliance Animation, philm CGI, Digikore Studios, HMX Media, Stereo D, Framestore and Method Studios having established their facilities here.

 Major technology companies Ubisoft Pune, Zensar Technologies, Patni Computer Systems, Persistent Systems, Indiacom, Harbinger Knowledge Products, Seniority, Monjin, Mylab Discovery Solutions, Quick Heal and KPIT Technologies are headquartered in Pune.
 Indian tech giant Infosys was founded in Pune who have a mega campus in city.
 Zensar Technologies is located in a mega campus called Zensar Park.